STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Abstract

 \section{Abstract}

-\extended{We address the problem of extracting reports of statistics along with information about the experimental conditions and topics from scientific publications.} A common writing style for statistical results are the recommendations of the American Psychology Association, known as APA-style.
-However, in practice, writing styles vary as reports are not 100\% following APA-style or parameters are not reported despite being mandatory.
-In addition, the statistics are not reported in isolation but in context of experimental conditions investigated and the general topic.
-We address these challenges by proposing a flexible pipeline STEREO based on active wrapper induction and unsupervised aspect extraction. \extended{Hierarchical active wrapper learning is applied to learn rules to extract the reported statistics.
-Challenge here is to apply active wrapper on an information extraction task without having formatting landmarks as they can be exploited in HTML pages.
+\extended{We address the problem of extracting reports of statistics along with information about the experiment conditions and experiment topics from scientific publications.} A common writing style for statistical results are the recommendations of the American Psychology Association (APA).
+In practice, writing styles vary as reports are not 100\% following APA-style or parameters are not reported despite being mandatory.
+In addition, the statistics are not reported in isolation but in context of experiment conditions investigated and the general experiment topic.
+We address these challenges by proposing a flexible pipeline STEREO based on wrapper induction and unsupervised aspect detection to extract experiment statistics, conditions, and topics.
+Thus, in contrast to existing rule-based tools like statcheck with a pre-defined set of rules, we learn rules via induction. \extended{Hierarchical wrapper induction is applied to learn rules to extract the reported statistics.
+Challenge here is to apply wrapper induction on an information extraction task without having formatting landmarks as they can be exploited in HTML pages.
 Result of step 1 is a set of extracted statistic reports together with sentences in which the reports were found.
 This is used as input to step 2 of STEREO, which has two two parts.
-We extract experimental conditions using a grammar-based active wrapper.
-Furthermore, we identify the experimental topic using an unsupervised attention-based aspect extraction approach adapted to our problem domain.} We applied our pipeline to the over $100,000$ documents in the CORD-19 dataset.
-It required only $0.25\%$ of the corpus (about $500$ documents) to learn statistics extraction rules that cover $95\%$ of the sentences in CORD-19.
-The statistic extraction has nearly $100\%$ precision on APA-conform and $95 \%$ precision on non-APA writing styles.
-In total, we were able to extract $113$k reported statistics, of which only $<1\%$ is APA conform.
+We extract experiment conditions using a grammar-based wrapper.
+Furthermore, we identify the experiment topic using an unsupervised attention-based aspect extraction approach adapted to our problem domain.
+We applied our pipeline to the over $100,000$ documents in the CORD-19 dataset.} It required only $0.25\%$ of the CORD-19 corpus (about $500$ documents) to learn statistics extraction rules that cover $95\%$ of the sentences in CORD-19.
+The statistic extraction has $100\%$ precision on APA-conform statistics, which is identical with statcheck.
+In addition, STEREO can extract non-APA writing styles with $95 \%$ precision, which statcheck does not support.
+Extracting non-APA conform statistics is important as they make more than $99\%$ of all $113$k extracted statistics.
 We could extract in $46\%$ the correct conditions from APA-conform reports ($30\%$ for non-APA).
-The best model for topic extraction achieves a precision of $75\%$ on statistics reported in APA style ($73\%$ for non-APA conform).
-We conclude that STEREO is a good foundation for automatic statistic extraction and future developments for scientific paper analysis.
-Particularly the extraction of non-APA conform reports is important and allows applications such as giving feedback to authors about what is missing and could be changed. \extended{Finally, STEREO complements the portfolio of existing metadata extraction tools and can be integrated in a general scientific paper analysis pipeline.}
+The best model for topic extraction achieves a precision of $75\%$ on statistics reported in APA style ($73\%$ for non-APA conform). \extended{We conclude that STEREO is a good foundation for automatic statistic extraction and future developments for scientific paper analysis.
+Particularly the extraction of non-APA conform reports is important and allows applications such as giving feedback to authors about what is missing and could be changed.
+Finally, STEREO complements the portfolio of metadata extraction tools and can be integrated in a general scientific paper analysis pipeline.